superturboryan/superturboryan/README.md

 ### Hello there, I'm Ryan 🤙

-## I'm a full stack developer working with native iOS and modern web technologies
+## I'm a developer working with native iOS and modern web technologies

 ### 🔧 &nbsp; I like to work with: